abcnews/svelte-scrollyteller/CONTRIBUTING.md

 2. from your Aunty repo run `npm link @abcnews/svelte-scrollyteller`
 3. Configure Aunty to transpile the linked repo by adding the _fully resolved path_ to your working directory.
 E.g. `"includedDependencies": ["/Users/ashk/Web/svelte-scrollyteller"]

 The last step is important because Webpack resolves symlinks itself, so adding the `@abcnews/svelte-scrollyteller` package name to `includedDependencies` won't work with linked packages.
+Getting step 3 wrong will give you the error: "You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file."